TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - If by day D we can form M cakes:
-  * Any day â‰¥ D is also possible.
+  * Any day ≥ D is also possible.
 - If day D is not enough:
   * Any day < D will also not be enough.
-- This monotonic behavior â†’ perfect for binary search.
+- This monotonic behavior → perfect for binary search.
 - We search the SMALLEST day that satisfies the requirement.
 - Counting consecutive blocks is greedy:
   * Each block of K consecutive available flavours = 1 cake